Re: [alac] Redirection of non-existing domain names, again

 software run on users' computers.
 Users are deprived of the

-suited for their needs, by chosing appropriate products
+their needs, by chosing appropriate products available on a

-available on a competitive marketplace.
-Software makers are
+competitive marketplace.
+Software makers are deprived of the

-We would recommend that the board take whatever steps are
+We urge the board to take whatever steps are necessary to stop this

 Thomas Roessler <roessler@xxxxxxxxxxxxxxxxxx>